ruslanosipov/ruslanosipov.github.io/source/_posts/2015-02-06-power-of-the-command-line.markdown

 categories: [Notes and Rants, Productivity]
 ---

-*Disclaimer: I am not advocating any specific tools or methodologies, I am simply sharing workflow I find to be efficient and pleasant.*
+*Disclaimer: I am not advocating any specific tools or methodologies, but sharing a workflow I find to be efficient and pleasant.*

 I am a huge fan of working with CLI applications.
 I use Vim for editing code, composing emails, and various kinds of writing.
 When I have to manipulate huge